 Fluvac Innovator 4 Description

 Fluvac Innovator 4 (S. Sickness + Tet. + Flu) Protects against Eastern and Western Encephalomyelitis; tetanus and equine flu.
-See Allivet's
+See Allivet's Horse Vaccine Chart to find out which vaccine is right for your horse.

 *Due to state regulations Allivet can't ship this item to the following states GA, IA, or MN.